Go back to Resources

 3. Hired.com

-Now part of LHH Recruitment Solutions, a business unit of the Adecco Group, Hired.com is a tech-focused job search marketplace and hiring platform that claims to have met the talent sourcing needs of over 10,000 companies.
+Hired.com is a tech-focused job search marketplace and hiring platform that claims to have met the talent sourcing needs of over 10,000 companies.
 The platform was founded in 2002, making it among the oldest contenders in the remote hiring market.
-It is AI-driven, specializing in tech roles.
+Hired.com is not fully remote; it has physical headquarters in New York.

 Triplebyte vs. Hired